DecodedCo/Mustard/README.md

-### Mustard
+### Mustard 9000

-Mustard is a MITM framework written in go.
+* Mustard 9000 is a MITM framework written in go.
+* It is 9000 because this is the port I was developing on while building it, so my url was mustard:9000

 ##### Transparent proxy